CS340-19/PersonalPlaylist/Proposal.md

 2) Proposed Solution

-- Custom Consert aims to allow the the user a seemless and intuitive way to create playlists with the use of GUI.
+- Custom Concert aims to allow the the user a seemless and intuitive way to create playlists with the use of GUI.
 We plan on using methods such as sliders to adjust mood, tempo, popularity, and more.
 We would also like to create a playlist sort function with in the app to allow users to sort the playlist they are creating based on specific attributes.
 As a result the user should recieve a quality playist based on the attributes the user input and this should all be done a simple and quick manner.

 3) Measures of Success